 You’re home from the hospital left to figure out how to care for your brand-new tiny human.
 Those first few weeks are the hardest and is the biggest responsibility you’ll ever have.

-I remember coming home and thinking “now what?”
-I was seriously lost…I was SO tired, yet I had to push all of my needs and feelings aside to care for my baby.
-I learned things along the way that helped me keep my sanity (for the most part) during the first few weeks.
-But, I wish I had known some of these a LOT sooner!
+I remember coming home and thinking ‘ow what’ I was seriously lost and was SO tired, yet I had to push all of my needs and feelings aside to care for my baby.
+I learned new things along the way that helped me with my sanity during the first few weeks.
+But I wish I had known some of these things a LOT sooner!

-1.)
-Get Out of The House
+Get Baby And Yourself Out Of The House

-The hardest part of motherhood for me so far is the fact that sometimes I have to get up in the middle of the night!
+The hardest part of motherhood for me so far is the fact that sometimes I have to get up in the middle of the night.
 I LOVE my sleep so it was a pretty difficult adjustment for me to wake up every few hours to feed my baby and change her diaper.
 I also breastfed for the first 2 months so I was ALWAYS hungry and thirsty, especially during those late night and early morning wake-ups.
-To make things easier on myself (and on baby) I decided to collect all of the supplies we would need throughout the night and kept them right on top of my dresser so that way we wouldn’t have to leave our warm bedroom!
+To make things easier on myself (and on baby) I decided to collect all of the supplies we would need throughout the night and kept them right on top of my dresser so that way I wouldn’t have to leave our warm bedroom.
 Some of the things I included were: